 |SO397A A||Categories, Classification, and Social Boundaries|

 Mayrl's research uses comparative and historical methods to illuminate the interplay of culture, religion, politics, and public policy.
 His first book, Secular Conversions (Cambridge University Press, 2016), examines how political institutions contributed to religious change in American and Australian education from 1800 to the present.
 His current projects investigate how symbolic conflicts influence the form and visibility of the American state, how local actors understand the rapidly changing landscape of church-state law, and how historical methods are actually practiced in social scientific research.

-Mayrl currently serves as Secretary/Treasurer of the American Sociological Association's Section on Comparative and Historical Sociology and as an Associate Editor at Civic Sociology.
-His articles have appeared in Sociological Theory, Social Forces, Journal for the Scientific Study of Religion, European Journal of Sociology, Social Science Research, Social Science History, and Sociological Inquiry, alongside several edited volumes.
+Mayrl currently serves as Secretary/Treasurer of the American Sociological Association's Section on Comparative and Historical Sociology; and on the editorial boards of Sociology of Religion and Civic Sociology.
+His articles have appeared or are forthcoming in American Journal of Sociology, Sociological Theory, Social Forces, Journal for the Scientific Study of Religion, European Journal of Sociology, Social Science Research, Qualitative Sociology, Social Science History, and Sociological Inquiry, alongside several edited volumes.

 The directory information is for individual use only, it may not be retransmitted or published for any reason.
 It is not to be used for mass solicitations by email, mail, phone, or other means.
 Sale or other distribution of this document is prohibited by College policy.